 A nutritious noontime meal and community fellowship is provided daily, Monday through Friday, at both Senior Centers.
 You may sign up to join us for lunch for an optional donation or $5.50 for guests.Call a day ahead to let us know if you are coming.

 Establish a regular exercise routine with low impact aerobics, Tai Chi, Yoga, and chair aerobics classes.
 Senior Centers house equipment including weight stations, treadmills, free weights and stationary bicycles.
-Membership is available to the general public aged 55 and older.
+Donation-based membership is available to the general public aged 60 and older.
+Tell us about yourself by clicking on the "Registration" button below, print and fill out the form and bring with you to your orientation.

 Nutrition education, health screenings, healthy lifestyles and diabetes support are some examples of the education and disease support programs offered at the Centers.
 Please check the calendar for the specific support groups (Diabetes, Parkinson's, Caregivers) and their meeting times.

 This program provides respite and support for 24-hour caregivers.
-Our caregiver support group meets the third Monday of each month at 6:00pm at the Eastern Senior Center in Pittsboro.
+Our caregiver support groups meet the third Monday of each month at 6:00 pm at the Eastern Senior Center in Pittsboro and the fourth Monday of each month at 2:00 pm at the Western Senior Center in Siler City.

 We now understand that music plays a big role with people with memory problems.We have a program where elders listen to personalized music playlists, created with input from themselves as well as family, friends and staff.
 These playlists are loaded onto iPods so elders can connect with the music they love, with the goal of improving their overall health and well-being.
 We also accept donations of new and used iPods, iPads and iTouch's, iTunes Gift cards and new headphones for this program.